Skip to content

 • /health and status routes for daemon checks.

 • /peers for peer registration, listing, lookup, and lifecycle operations.
+Peer records include optional model, the last observed runtime model reported by the backend.
 Includes GET /peers/{id}/doctor (read-only diagnostic report with contradiction detection) and POST /peers/{id}/rehook (non-destructive inbound ws-hook recovery, same-host, dry-run by default).

 • GET /panes/orphans lists local tmux panes not bound to any registered peer (with a display-only backend hint); POST /panes/{pane_id}/link adopts one — registers the peer AND establishes its inbound ws-hook, rolling the registration back if no live transport connects (fail-closed against ghosts).
 Driven by repowire link.